ContraFlex 'White Competition leggings with a Grey Seat design.

 Belt loops complete the look along with a generous side phone pocket, top lip and embroidered logo in subtle silver on the phone pocket and back belt buckle.

-In regards to white see through issues a question asked repeatedly through the equestrian world; lets face it guys, white is white, no matter what you wear there is always a possibility no matter how good the fabric or brand is especially with a stretch product that transparency can happen on occasions; this wasn't an option for us so we wanted to prevent this we opted for a stone grey seat and checked in with BD, BE & BSJA affiliated to confirm they are legal.
-Always a bonus!
+In regards to white see through issues a question asked repeatedly through the equestrian world; lets face it guys, white is white, no matter what you wear there is always a possibility no matter how good the fabric or brand is especially with a stretch product that transparency can happen on occasions; this wasn't an option for us so we wanted to prevent this we opted for a stone grey seat.
+We have many HH Riders that compete successfully in this design.

 SIZE NOTE: There slightly more stretch in these than the Venters Leggings, so they run up a little more generous due to the soft butter 360 degree stretch the fabric has, but out of 10 testers 9 riders wore the same size in both Venters and ContraFlex, one rider preferred a size down in ContraFlex.